Joseph Twichell: Career

 After the Civil War, he completed seminary studies and graduated in 1865 from the Andover Seminary in Andover, Massachusetts.
 He became pastor at the Asylum Hill Congregational Church in Hartford, Connecticut at the recommendation of Horace Bushnell.
 Twichell met author Samuel Clemens, better known as Mark Twain, in October 1868 and they formed a deep friendship.
-In 1870, Twitchell, along with Rev. Thomas K. Beecher, married Clemens to Olivia Langdon at Asylum Hill Congregational Church.
+In 1870, Twitchell, along with Rev. Thomas K. Beecher, married Clemens to Olivia Langdon at the Langdon home in Elmira, NY.

 In 1871, Twichell became a supporter of the Chinese Educational Mission which was supervised by Yung Wing.
 In 1874, Twichell accompanied Yung Wing to Peru to investigate the living conditions of Chinese citizens working there.

 Twichell encouraged Clemens to write about his piloting career on the Mississippi River, as he had told the minister many stories from that time.
 Clemens and Twichell undertook a walking trip of over 100 miles to Boston in 1874.
 It was aborted on the second day when they decided to take the train.